Ed Maverick

-Eduardo Hernández Saucedo (born January 19, 2001), known professionally as Ed Maverick, is a Mexican singer, songwriter, musician, producer and multi-instrumentalist of folk, alternative and rock music.
-He started his music career a solo artist, by sharing his songs on social media platforms.
-Maverick gained fame after the release of his debut album, Mix Pa' Llorar en Tu Cuarto (2018) and his hit single in Mexico "Fuentes de Ortiz", later certified diamond by the Asociación Mexicana de Productores de Fonogramas y Videogramas.
-After signing a record deal with Universal Music Mexico in 2019, his debut album was reissued and previously reached the number two of the Mexican album charts, followed by the studio album Transiciones (2019).
+Eduardo Hernández Saucedo (born 19 January 2001), known professionally as Ed Maverick, is a Mexican singer-songwriter and musician of folk and alternative music.
+He began his career by sharing his songs on social media, and rose to prominence with his debut album Mix Pa' Llorar en tu Cuarto (2018), which included the hit single "Fuentes de Ortiz", later certified diamond by AMPROFON.
+Following his signing with Universal Music México in 2019, the album was reissued and peaked at number two on the Mexican albums chart.

-In 2021, he released the acclaimed self-titled Eduardo (2021); and C. Tangana's "Párteme la Cara", included in El Madrileño (2021); the song reached the top 5 on the Spanish Single Charts, and earned him the Latin Grammy Award for Best Engineered Album (as music engineer) and an Odeon Award.
-He has also collaborated with artists such as Bratty and Señor Kino, as well as receiving multiple nominations at the MTV Millennial Awards and the MTV Europe Music Awards.
-By April 2022, Maverick had already sold 850,000 digital records worldwide.
-He is also a member of the band Los Milagro, with Daniel Quién and producer Wet Baes, Los Milagro has no official commercial discography or record label, staying as a project of sporadic live performances.
+In 2021, Maverick released his self-titled album Eduardo and appeared on C. Tangana's El Madrileño with the track "Párteme la Cara", which reached the top five of the Spanish singles chart.
+The collaboration earned him a Latin Grammy Award for Best Engineered Album, as a credited audio engineer on the album, and an Odeón Award.
+He has also worked with artists including Bratty and Señor Kino, and received nominations at the MTV MIAW Awards and MTV Europe Music Awards.
+As of March 2025, Maverick has accumulated over 1.1 million certified album-equivalent units worldwide.

 Bio

-2001-2017: early years
+2001–2017: early years

-Eduardo was born on January 19, 2001, in Delicias, a town located in the Mexican state of Chihuahua.
-He taught himself to play the guitar.
+Eduardo Hernádez Saucedo was born on 19 January 2001, in Delicias, a town located in the Mexican state of Chihuahua.
+During his high school years, he taught himself to play the guitar.
 The first song he learned to play was Jake Bugg's "Simple As This".
 He began composing in his hometown in addition to performing at parties, events and other public places in mid-2017.
+In addition to starting to upload song covers to his YouTube channel.
 Among his influences to start composing are some Mexican artists such as Dromedarios Mágicos, Juan Cirerol and Little Jesus.